soliedra/DCMotorServo/README.md

 <tr><td>Current sensing</td><td>A1</td></tr>
 </table>

+When the directionA pin is HIGH and directionB LOW the motor turns CW.
-When the direction pins are HIGH the motor turns either CCW or CW When the direction pins are both HIGH the motor brake to Vcc is set.
+When the directionB pin is HIGH and directionA LOW the motor turns CCW.
+When the direction pins are both HIGH the motor brake to Vcc is set (very effective).
 When the direction pins are both LOW the motor brake to GND is set.

 Hardware